bcc-code/bcc-media-platform/docs/backend-guide.md

 - `filter_dataset` contains all the possible items union'ed into a single view: episodes, shows,
 - `filter_dataset` is a materialized view where tags, roles, etc. has been denormalized.
 - `filter_dataset` is refreshed on an interval ([Here's the cloud scheduler job infra code.](https://github.com/bcc-code/bcc-media-platform/blob/9c5f277c54330d1ef052bf7a864156031c0484cf/infra/cloud-scheduler.tf#L10))

-### Special collections

-Collections also back personalized collections like "Continue watching", "shorts" (algorithm-based random shorts), and "My list".
+- Some collections have extra filtering logic, like "Continue watching", "shorts" (algorithm-based random shorts), and "My list".

-These work exactly like other collections, but has an additional filtering step.
-Example for "my list":

-- Get collection ids like normal, based on the configuration for the collection.
-This is cached.
-Let's say it returns IDs: 1,2,3,4,5
-- Get all ids in this specific user's "my_list" (favorites): IDs are 1,3,8,10.
-- You end up with IDs 1,3

 ### Adding new models to pages: